Raising the Mental Health IQ of Our Communities

 Our team includes a Certified Yoga Therapist (MS Yoga Therapy, C-IAYT), Reiki Master, Cranio-Sacral Therapist, Sound Bowl Healer, and Thai Body Worker.

 We also partner to offer Wellness Retreats both locally and globally, such as Virginia and Costa Rica that bring the best healing modalities we have to offer to beautiful destinations, allowing you to unplug from stress, connect to nature, and heal.

 health first aid

 to the music

 The loss of iconic musician Jeff Austin hit founder of the VA Way, John, very hard.

-Yonder Mountain String Band was the first bluegrass music that he was introduced to in New Orleans at a 2am show during Jazz Fest and that show forever changed his life.
+Yonder Mountain String Band was the first time he was introduced to bluegrass music and it was in New Orleans at a 2am show during Jazz Fest.
+That show forever changed his life.
 He believes that night discovering Jeff Austin set him on the path that he is on today.
 Jeff's death highlights the crises of mental health in ALL communities, especially our music community.